jpodwys/cache-service/README.md

 An in-memory cache wrapper for cache-service or standalone use.
 [Available on NPM](https://github.com/jpodwys/cache-service-node-cache).

+#### cache-service-cache-module

+A super-light in-memory cache for cache-service or standalone use.
+(This module is bundled with `cache-service` and provided in the default configuration if you do not provide a `cacheModules` constructor param.)
+[Available on NPM](https://github.com/jpodwys/cache-service-cache-module).

 # Using Cache Modules

 ## Install, Require, Instantiate, and Inject